Adventure Leadership 1

 Cost:

-There is no cost to the parent or student because this class is a program of the Colorado Homeschool Enrichment.
-CHE is a publicly funded program to benefit homeschooled and private school students with programs to enrich their standard course load.
-All students must enroll with CHE starting in the summer to be prepared to start class in the fall.
+Families are being offered access to this class at no cost because this class is a Colorado Homeschool Enrichment (CHE) program.
+CHE is a publicly funded program to benefit homeschooled and private schooled students with programs to enrich their standard course load.
+All students must enroll with CHE starting in the spring to be prepared to start class in the fall.
 Eligible students must NOT be enrolled in any other publicly funded program at the time of enrollment.

 *Ineligible students may pay $4500 out of pocket for the course.